 Master of Social Work

-For over 25 years, the St. Catherine University - University of St. Thomas MSW program has focused exclusively on preparing graduates to become clinical social workers, the largest group of mental health service providers in the nation.
-The St. Kate's - St. Thomas MSW is ranked in the top third nationally and is recognized for developing graduates with the skills and competencies to confidently practice with individuals, families and small groups in the myriad settings in which clinical social workers are found.
+For 25+ years, our MSW program has focused exclusively on preparing graduates to become clinical social workers, the largest group of mental health services providers in the nation.
+Our MSW has been recognized for developing graduates with the skills and competencies to confidently practice with individuals, families and small groups and to maximize their impact in the myriad settings in which clinical social workers are found.
+The program is currently offered as a joint partnership with St. Kate's.
+After the 2018-19 academic year, each university will offer independent MSW programs.* The University of St. Thomas will offer the MSW in its current format with the same commitment to social justice, teaching excellence, and exceptional preparation for clinical social work practice & licensure that have shaped our graduates for almost 30 years.

 Clinical social work is a rapidly expanding profession, with many areas of practice expected to grow by almost 20 percent in the next decade.
 Growing areas of clinical practice include: